 Although new arrivals can find expensive fine dining spots, Denver’s food scene consists predominantly of cheap and tasty eats that can be enjoyed while standing or sitting out in the sunshine.
 Experiencing the city’s most popular food spots won’t break the bank and can be enjoyed by everyone, no matter their budget.

 Thanks to the Mile High City’s excellent location alongside the Rocky Mountains, much of the lifestyle in Denver is concentrated on the outdoors.
-Mountain biking, hiking and skiing are all popular pursuits that cost little to no money.
+Mountain biking and hiking are popular pursuits that cost little to no money, along with skiing in winter.
 You can also find a few nightlife spots ranging from affordable to premium.

 Cost of education in Denver